 Being OK with being selfish

 For some time I felt like I should teach everyone, and I did for some time.
 Then it occurred to me that actually I still needed to continue to learn and grow with those who are further on their journeys.
 I still have different paths to explore and I’m looking for the energy of “Ooh that feels good.
-I’m gonna give that a go.”
-I just found I am craving more and more to be the student to learn more than I teach.
-Which could be seen as being selfish.
-In fact it isn’t because just maybe I need to teach the things that I haven’t learned yet.
+I'm gonna give that a go.”
+I just found I am craving more and more to be the student and to learn more than I teach.
+This could be seen as being selfish.
+In fact, it isn't because just maybe, I need some new learning that in turn, I can then teach.

 And really there is nothing wrong with being selfish because if you don't continue to give to yourself and fill up your cup, and feed your inspiration, then how can you then continue to give that to other people?